arunsanna/MicroEKS/README.md

 ## Overview

-MicroEKS provides a simple way to deploy a local Kubernetes environment on macOS that resembles an AWS EKS cluster.
+MicroEKS provides a simple way to deploy a local Kubernetes environment on macOS, Linux, and Windows that resembles an AWS EKS cluster.
 It's perfect for:

 - Local development and testing of Kubernetes applications
 - Learning Kubernetes without cloud costs